emilecohen/UCB-MFE-solidity-workshop/Part_2/nft/README.md

 From [Forbes](https://www.forbes.com/advisor/investing/cryptocurrency/nft-non-fungible-token/):
 - NFTs are also generally one of a kind, or at least one of a very limited run, and have unique identifying codes.
-- “Essentially, NFTs create digital scarcity,”
+- “Essentially, NFTs create digital scarcity”
 - This stands in stark contrast to most digital creations, which are almost always infinite in supply.
 Hypothetically, cutting off the supply should raise the value of a given asset, assuming it’s in demand.
 - $174 million has been spent on NFTs since November 2017.

-## Major projects to date
+## Some big projects

 ### PFPs (Profile Pictures)
 - [Bored Ape Yacht Club (BAYC)](https://boredapeyachtclub.com/#/) --> more than $1.8B of volume to date